haiku/website/content/news/2020-10-03-wallpaper-contest.md

 - Doodle versions of the Haiku logo are welcome, in-fact we would love to have a coloured Haiku logo doodle for the default wallpaper image (see the part about the lite version).
 - Entries should include a note that the work is licensed under [CC Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) or a similar license.
 - Artists are encouraged to name their work as they please, otherwise you would be leaving the naming part to the mercy of the Haiku developers.
+- Vector drawings should be in `*.svg` format, and drawings should be in either `*.kra` or `*.xcf` format.

 ## Submission deadline

 There is no strict deadline for the call, we would like you to take as much time as you need.
-We are planning to release Beta3 in the first quarter of 2021, we would love to include your work by then.
+We ould love to include your work in the next beta release.
 Depending on the number of entries before the release date, a vote might be held at the Haiku forums in each respective category.

 Thank you very much for being a part of the Haiku universe!